bhumitboraniya/Snake-ladder-Flutter/README.md

 3. Add, update, or delete snakes and ladders as needed.

 ## Contributing
-Fork the repository.
+1.Fork the repository.</br>
-Create a new branch for your changes.
+2.Create a new branch for your changes.</br>
-Make your changes and test them.
+3.Make your changes and test them.</br>
-Submit a pull request.
+4.Submit a pull request.</br>